Dog Care Tips for Summer

 Brushing and Bathing

 Doing more outdoor activities might make you want to bathe your dog more often, but it’s important to stick to their regular bathing schedule so you don’t end up irritating your dog’s skin.
 Consider taking bath time outside to make it a fun summer activity—just be careful of harsh water pressure and getting water in your dog’s eyes, ears, and mouth.
-Use a bucket of tepid water and a cup to rinse off your dog.
+Use a bucket of tepid water, a cup, and your favorite dog shampoo to rinse off your pooch!